 Albert J. Parham Playground

 In 1949, the City acquired this property for school and recreational purposes.
 Formerly the site of a housing complex, it was cleared and in its place a playground opened on July 16, 1954.
-As one of many ‘Jointly-Operated Playgrounds’ established during the tenure of Parks Commissioner Robert Moses (1888-1981), this playground is developed and maintained by both Education and Parks.
-The site was selected for park development in order to serve the open space needs of both the school children and the surrounding community.
+As one of many "Jointly-Operated Playgrounds" established during the tenure of Parks Commissioner Robert Moses (1888-1981), this playground is developed and maintained by both the Department of Education and NYC Parks.

 Formerly known as Clinton Hill Playground, the park was renamed Albert Lysander Parham Playground by Local Law #1 in 1991.
 The park was renovated in 1985, 1990, and 1996.
 The Department of Education funded the most recent renovation which included the installation of new basketball and handball courts, benches, a sandbox, tot equipment, and fencing.
 With its mini-pool, extensive climbing equipment, sprinkler showers, and picnic benches, Parham Playground provides a place for children to play and shade for parents and grandparents, beneath the towering oak trees.